Which city is cheaper, Barcelona or Brussels?

 Many students visit Brussels.
 The city has a number of universities that attract students from around the world.
 The multicultural setting is great for students of the world.

-Barcelona is a very popular city for students.
+Many students frequent Barcelona.
 This is a popular study abroad destination and you'll find international students from around the world.
 It's a beautiful city with plenty to see and do.

 You'll find somewhat comparable public transit options in both Brussels and Barcelona.